platformer/typst-algorithms/algo.typ

 //   breakable: Whether the element should be breakable across pages.
 //     Warning: indent guides may look off when broken across pages.
 //   block-align: Alignment of block.
 Use none for no alignment.
+//   main-text-styles: Dictionary of styling options for the source code.
+//     Supports any parameter in Typst's native text function.
 //   line-number-styles: Dictionary of styling options for the line numbers.
 //     Supports any parameter in Typst's native text function.
 #let code(